hugokinahan/sei-project-2/README.md

 # Deployment

-- Please follow the link to play my game: https://superhero-showdown-hugokinahan.netlify.app/
+- Please follow the link to play our game: https://superhero-showdown-hugokinahan.netlify.app/

 # Motivation